Zopherus/Zopherus.github.io/index.md

 Figure 8 shows the influence of the size of hidden layer 1 on the performance of our neural network.
 The blue line shows that the trainig F1-score keep improving as the size of hidden layer 1 increases.
 The reason may be that a larger size of the hidden layer give our neural network more complexity to fit the data.
 However, the testing F1-scores do not show a notable change.
 This indicates that the neural network are overfitting when we give it larger hidden layers.

 Figure 9 shows influence of different coefficients for L2-regularization on the performance of our neural network.
-It is expected that the traning F1-score will decrease monotonically as the coeffiicient increase.
+It is expected that the traning F1-score will decrease monotonically as the coeffiicient increase since it constraints the complexity of the model.
+We can see that the optimal performance is reached at around 1e-4.
+A regularization coefficient larger than it will constraints our model too tightly.

 <p>
   <img src="/images/PCA.png" width="600" height="400" />